Disability Services

 What about accommodations for licensing board examinations or other licensing certification examinations?

 Receipt of accommodations from Midwestern University does not constitute the granting or guarantee the granting of accommodations from a licensing board or licensing certification exam administration.
-Students should email their request and documents to: disability_accommodations@midwestern.edu allowing at least seven business days for completion of requests.
+Students should email their request and documents to: disability_accommodations@midwestern.edu allowing at least seven business days for a response.

 Application and Documentation Forms